Shaun White apologizes to Special Olympians over ‘Simple Jack’ Halloween costume

 White has since deleted the Instagram post, but not before The Huffington Post took a screenshot of the picture.

-‘Simple Jack’ was a character in a movie within the movie ‘Tropic Thunder.’
-Ben Stiller, played a fading action star ‘Tugg Speedman,’ who made an attempt at a more serious role ‘Simple Jack,’ which was widely mocked in the film.
+‘Simple Jack’ was a character in the movie ‘Tropic Thunder.’
+Ben Stiller played a fading action star ‘Tugg Speedman,’ who made an attempt at a more serious role ‘Simple Jack,’ which was widely mocked in the film.

 The Special Olympics, at the time, called for people to avoid the movie over the role, People reported.